niallbee/capstone/day-1/create-VPC-subnet-VMs/README.md

 }
 ```

-5. To test the subnet is configured correctly run
+5. To test if the subnet is configured correctly run
    ```
    terraform plan
    ```
-   If you are happy with the plan output run
+   If you are happy with the plan output, run
    ```
    terraform apply
    ```